Truongson-erorr/PersonalExpenseTracker/README.md

 - Track their income and expenses by category
 - Set monthly budgets and monitor spending progress
 - View real-time reports and visual summaries
-- Receive notifications when limits are exceeded
+- Receive notifications when limits are exceeded or for app updates
+- Access an **in-app Support Center** for guidance and troubleshooting
 - Store and sync data securely using Firebase

 The app is structured using the **MVVM architecture**, and integrates modern tools such as **Firebase**, **State management with ViewModel**, and **Coroutines** for responsive UI and performance.